US Fed Pause Expected Amid Flurry Of Rate Decisions - UrduPoint

 US Fed Pause Expected Amid Flurry Of Rate Decisions

-The US Federal Reserve will likely hold its key lending rate at a 22-year high on Wednesday -- the first of a series of crucial central bank decisions this week
+The US Federal Reserve will likely hold its key lending rate at a 22-year high on Wednesday and signal two rate cuts next year, in the first of a series of crucial central bank announcements this week

 With a pause deemed extremely likely, attention is on the language of the Fed's decision, along with its accompanying economic forecasts, and the post-meeting press conference by Fed Chair Jerome Powell.